peterdunson/peterdunson/README.md

 **other work**

-factorverse - Comprehensive R package for Bayesian Factor Models including functions to evaluate model fit, simulations to test/compare with. release soon
+factorverse: Comprehensive R package for Bayesian Factor Models including functions to evaluate model fit, simulations to test/compare with. release soon